 A VPN – or virtual private network – encrypts and anonymizes your internet connection by sending it through its own servers.
-Individuals can use them to browse anonymously and even make themselves appear to be in different countries.
+You can use them to browse anonymously and even make yourself appear to be in different countries.

-Netflix and other providers deliver different shows and movies to people living in certain countries, and you may find that what you want to watch isn’t available – even if you pay for a subscription.
+Netflix delivers different shows and movies to people living in certain countries, and you may find that what you want to watch isn’t available – even if you pay for a subscription.
 Using a VPN can help you access this content, whether you're traveling abroad or just want to explore the world's TV.

 The downsides of free Netflix VPNs

-There’s a magical combination of speed, server variety, and a large data limit that you need in order to make a great free Netflix VPN – and that’s not to mention having to be able to actually unblock the streaming site to begin with.
+There’s a magical combination of speed, server variety, and a large data limit that you need in order to make a great free Netflix VPN – and that’s not to mention actually being able to unblock the streaming site to begin with.
 Sadly, there’s not really a free service available that can cover all the bases.